nsquared-team/draw-attention/readme.txt

 == Changelog ==

 = Beta =
+* New: Easily preview your interactive image using "Preview Changes" or "View Post" in the dashboard
 * Improved: Better handling of mobile device changing orientation after interactive image is loaded
 * Fixed: Interactive features not working in older versions of Internet Explorer
 * Fixed: Image distortion in lightbox layout (for portrait/vertical images)